benjaminion/upgrading-ethereum-book/src/book.md

 ##### Ethereum prioritises liveness

-The Eth2 protocol prioritises liveness: in the case of a network partition the nodes on each side of the partition will continue to produce blocks.
+The Ethereum&nbsp;2 consensus protocol prioritises liveness: in the case of a network partition the nodes on each side of the partition will continue to produce blocks.
 However, finality (a safety property) will no longer occur on both sides of the partition.
-Depending on the proportions of nodes on each side, either one side or neither side will continue to finalise.
+Depending on the proportion of stake managed by each side, either one side or neither side will continue to finalise.

 Eventually, unless the partition is resolved, both sides will regain finality due to the novel [inactivity leak](/part2/incentives/inactivity) mechanism.
 But this results in the ultimate safety failure.
 Each chain will finalise a different history and will be irreconcilable and independent forever.

 It's worth noting that typical proof of work based algorithms also prioritise liveness over safety.
 In fact, Bitcoin and Ethereum's proof of work offer no safety guarantee at all; they have no concept of finality.
 At any time somebody might reveal a heavier chain that rewrites history.
 Even under non-adversarial conditions, minor forks happen frequently and there is no guarantee that different nodes you will give you the same answers.
-Exchanges typically use a proxy for safety that requires waiting for a certain number of blocks to be built on top of a transaction before it is considered final, but that's only a statistical guarantee, and is no guarantee at all in the face of a 51% attack.
+Exchanges typically use a proxy for safety that requires waiting for a certain number of blocks to be built on top of a transaction before it is considered final, but that's only a statistical guarantee, and is no guarantee at all in the face of a 51% attack.[^fn-cdc-40k]

+[^fn-cdc-40k]: At the time of writing, at least one exchange requires [40000 confirmations](https://www.reddit.com/r/Crypto_com/comments/w9qmbx/40000_confirmations_and_7_days_to_send_etc_to_cdc/) for deposits from the Ethereum Classic network.
+That means that forty thousand blocks must be built on top of a block containing the deposit transaction before the exchange will process it, which takes about six days.
+The requirement reflects concern about how vulnerable ETC's low hash rate proof of work chain is to 51% attacks - it is relatively easy for an attacker to revert blocks at will.
+The reality is that, in the face of a well-crafted 51% attack, no number of confirmations is truly safe.

 #### Finality

 TODO

-#### Byzantine fault tolerance

-TODO

 #### See also

+It's always worth reading anything that Lamport has had a hand in, and the original paper by Lamport, Shostak, and Pease on [The Byzantine Generals Problem](https://lamport.azurewebsites.net/pubs/byz.pdf) contains many insights.
+While the algorithm they propose is hopelessly inefficient in modern terms, the paper is a good introduction to reasoning about consensus protocols in general.
+The same is true of Castro and Liskov's seminal paper [Practical Byzantine Fault Tolerance](https://www.scs.stanford.edu/nyu/03sp/sched/bfs.pdf) which significantly influences the design of our Casper FFG protocol.
+However, you might like to contrast these "classical" approaches with the elegant simplicity of proof of work, as devised by Satoshi Nakamoto and described in the [Bitcoin white paper](https://bitcoinpaper.org/bitcoin.pdf).
+If proof of work has just one thing in its favour, it is its simplicity.

 We've referred above to Gilbert and Lynch's 2012 paper, [Perspectives on the CAP Theorem](https://groups.csail.mit.edu/tds/papers/Gilbert/Brewer2.pdf).
 This is a very readable exploration of the concepts of consistency and availability (or safety and liveness in our context).